Down and Out in America

-Down and Out in America is a 1986 American Oscar-winning documentary film directed by Academy Award winner Lee Grant.
+Down and Out in America is a 1985 American documentary film directed by Lee Grant.
+The documentary won the Academy Award for Best Documentary Feature Film at the 59th Academy Awards, tied with Artie Shaw: Time Is All You've Got.

 Summary

 It is a biting critique of Reaganomics and exploration of poverty in the United States.
 It won an Academy Award for Best Documentary Feature, tying with Artie Shaw: Time Is All You've Got.

 Production

 Produced by Grant's husband Joseph Feury and Milton Justice, this was the first Academy Award for HBO.

 Down and Out in America was produced under Grant and husband/producer Joseph Feury's production deal with HBO.
 The film was greenlit while Grant was still on location in Yugoslavia on another project.
 She reportedly told Feury that the subject was too important and that if she could not return in time he should let another director make the film.
 He refused and convinced her to wrap her current project as early as possible and make the documentary.